phadjido/CubismZ/README.md

 make tools-custom dir=mycustom2 wavz=1 lz4=1
 ```

-Additional compile time flags may be required for compiler specification and
+Additional compile time flags may be required for compiler specification, data
-HDF5 library paths.
-See the [configured compilation](#configured-compilation)
+precision and HDF5 library paths.
+See the [configured
-section for more details.
+compilation](#configured-compilation) section for more details.

 ## Runtime arguments of CubismZ tools for HDF5 datasets